Voronoi Percolation: Topological Stability and Giant Cycles: Coupling construction

 We will adapt our arguments from the previous section to show that $E_{\mathrm{good}}$ occurs with high probability.

-A potentially $\delta'$-unstable cube $\Lambda$ is potentially $\delta'$-unstable in only three possible cases: \begin{enumerate} \item A ball of diameter $\delta'$ intersects $\Lambda$ and at least one other nonempty cube. \item A spherical shell of inner radius $r$ and outer radius $r + \delta'$ intersects $\Lambda$ and at least $(d+1)$ other nonempty cubes \item $\Lambda$ contains more than one point. \end{enumerate} Again, we are reiterating the ideas of Section \ref{section:badasymptotics}.
+A nonempty cube $\Lambda$ is potentially $\delta'$-unstable in two mutually exclusive cases, some subcases are illustrated in Figure~\ref{fig:coarsestate}. \begin{enumerate} \item ($\delta'$-coplanar tuple) A $k$-plane of diameter $\log{N}$ and width $\delta'$ intersects $\Lambda$ and at least $k+1$ other nonempty cubes, and these cubes do not belong to the above two cases or this case for any $k' < k$ with $(\delta')^{1/2^{k-k'}}$. \item ($\delta'$-unstable tuple) A spherical shell of inner radius $r < \log{N}$ and outer radius $r + \delta'$ intersects $\Lambda$ and at least $(d+1)$ other nonempty cubes and those cubes do not belong to the other three cases. \end{enumerate} Again, we are reiterating the ideas of Section \ref{section:badasymptotics}.

 \begin{lemma} When $N$ is sufficiently large, the points in a potentially $\delta'$-bad cube are $2\delta'$-bad in any realization. \end{lemma}

 \begin{proof} First, we argue that the points of a potentially $\delta'$-unstable cube are necessarily $2\delta'$-unstable.
 We will utilize the facts that $\delta' >> l\sqrt{d} >> \delta$ where $\delta' = \delta^{1/30}$ and $l \sqrt{d} = \Theta(\delta^{1/5})$, as $N\to\infty.$